projectsesame/sesame/design/cookie-rewrite-design.md

 Envoy provides configuration of Lua using the `typed_per_filter_config` on routes, virtual hosts, or weighted clusters.
 See [here](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/lua_filter#per-route-configuration) for more.

-Additionally, a future step may be to allow customization of the Contour/Envoy generated session affinity cookie directly in the "cookie" load balancing strategy.
+Additionally, a future step may be to allow customization of the Sesame/Envoy generated session affinity cookie directly in the "cookie" load balancing strategy.
 This design will initially require users to customize that via the general setting on the `HTTPProxy` `Route` element.
-We can possibly add some cookie manipulation parameters to the "cookie" load balancing strategy settings so the `X-Contour-Session-Affinity` cookie can be customized more cleanly.
+We can possibly add some cookie manipulation parameters to the "cookie" load balancing strategy settings so the `X-Sesame-Session-Affinity` cookie can be customized more cleanly.
-If/when we move/add the cookie-based hash to the request hash load balancing strategy we provide, we can provide cookie manipulation parameters there to customize any cookies generated by Contour/Envoy.
+If/when we move/add the cookie-based hash to the request hash load balancing strategy we provide, we can provide cookie manipulation parameters there to customize any cookies generated by Sesame/Envoy.
 See [this draft PR](https://github.com/projectsesame/sesame/pull/3993) for an example of how we can move cookie-hashing to the request hash load balancing strategy.
 We can include cookie manipulation parameters in the new `CookieHashOptions` struct.